directus/directus/.changeset/quick-onions-beam.md

 "@directus/format-title": patch
 ---

-Added FIS and PIM to list of special cases
+Added FMS and PIM to list of special cases